Heart Rate Variability is a powerful data tool for guiding a cyclist’s training and recovery, but it isn’t the only wrench in the toolbox.

 The parasympathetic branch returns us to a calm state following a stress reaction and slows our heart rate – an increase in HRV occurs.

-What Causes a Positive Effect on HRV?
+What Causes a Positive Effect on HRV and Cycling?

 When we sleep restfully, meditate, or engage in enjoyable activities, the parasympathetic system takes over.
 Relaxation and low-stress activities have a beneficial impact on HRV, causing it to increase.